ion-training/terraform-module-use-twice-two-regions/README.md

 ```

 What if we need to configure same provider with different configurations. \
-For example eu-west-1 and eu-west-2?
+For example `eu-west-1` and `eu-west-2`?

-We can specify the same provider block (provider "aws" { } ) two times by passing two different sets of configuration (region="eu-west-1" / region="eu-west-2") and the "alias" argument. \
+We can specify the same provider block (provider "aws" { } ) two times by passing two different sets of configuration `region="eu-west-1" and region="eu-west-2"` and the "alias" argument. \
 "alias" keyword lets terraform differentiate between these two provider blocks that embed different configurations.

 Example configuring aws provider with eu-west-1 and eu-west-2: